abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter02.md

-I remember one time traveling as a translator and attendant to a very senior, well-known, and highly respected Thai monk, Luang Por Paññananda.
+I remember one time traveling as a translator and attendant to a very senior, well-known, and highly respected Thai monk, Luang Por Paññānanda.
 A few people in the room here have met him before.
 When I took a group to Thailand, we went to pay respects to him.
 Now, there is someone with serious puñña, a whole life of giving.
 When we went, he was sick and in the hospital, but it was a hospital that he had built.
 He